vocdoni/docs/README.md

   - Anti spam proof of work

 `Vote encryption key`
-+ Is the public key used by he `Voters` to encrypt their vote
++ Is the public key used by the `Voters` to encrypt their vote
 + Its private key needs to be made publish at the end of the process, for everyone to validate the votes
 + Multiple `vote encryption keys` can be used to ensure that no one has access to the results before the `process` is finished